wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;But you are living in the world!

 **M:**&ensp;That’s what you say!
-I know there is a world which includes this body and this mind, but I do not consider them to be more ‘mine’ than other minds and bodies.
+I know there is a world which includes this body and this mind, but I do not consider them to be more “mine” than other minds and bodies.
 They are there, in time and space, but I am timeless and spaceless.

 **Q:**&ensp;But since all exists by your light, are you not the creator of the world?